The Old House Gardens Guide

 We want our customers to have great success with all of our bulbs, so we do our best to provide complete, accurate information on planting and care.
 Here’s the “Heirloom How-To” we send with our bulbs.
 More is included (especially for our fall-planted bulbs) on the “bag-tags” stapled to each individual bag.

-For SPRING-Planted Bulbs (or click here for Fall-Planted Bulbs )
+For FALL-Planted Bulbs (or click here for Spring-Planted Bulbs )

-Though we hand-inspect every bulb/corm/rhizome/tuber we ship, please unpack yours right now and count and re-check them.
-Small blemishes and bits of mold rarely affect performance.
-But if bulbs feel mushy, or anything else seems amiss, please email or call us immediately so we can remedy the problem (or set your mind at ease).
-Our aim is always to deliver absolutely fantastic bulbs!
+Though we hand-inspect every bulb we ship, please unpack yours right now and count and re-check them — and enjoy their amazing diversity and beauty!
+Missing skins, small blemishes, and bits of mold will not affect performance.
+But, if you find a bulb that’s soft (unless it’s a naturally fleshy Fritillaria, Hyacinthoides, or Lilium), or if anything else seems amiss, call us right away so we can remedy the problem.
+Our aim is to always deliver fantastic bulbs!

-If what you’ve been doing has worked well, keep doing it – even if you read something different here.
-Climate, soils, and so on vary so much that our best advice may not be right for your bit of Eden.
+If what you’ve been doing has worked well, keep doing it — even if you read something different here.
+Climate, soils, and garden practices vary so much that our best advice may not be right for your little piece of Eden.

 For Local Advice